Latitude Festival: Latitude Festival 2018

 Latitude 2018 took place on 12–15 July.
 The lineup was announced on 12 February 2018 with Solange, The Killers and alt-J as headliners.
 There was also a surprise set from Liam Gallagher on the Saturday in the BBC Music Arena.

 Latitude Festival 2019

 Latitude 2019 took place from 18 to 21 July.
 The first part of the lineup was announced on 24 January.
 The Friday was headlined by George Ezra and Sunday by Lana Del Rey.
 Snow Patrol were initially announced to headline the Saturday but pulled out due to injury and were replaced by Stereophonics.
 Other acts on the bill included Underworld, Loyle Carner, CHVRCHES, Neneh Cherry, Sigrid, Primal Scream, Everything Everything, Slaves, Marina and MØ.

 Latitude Festival 2020

-The festival's 15th edition would have taken place from Thursday 16 - Sunday 19 July 2020.
-It would have been headlined by Haim, Liam Gallagher and The Chemical Brothers.
-Other acts due to appear on the bill included Snow Patrol, Michael Kiwanuka, The Lumineers, Keane, Charli XCX, King Gizzard and the Lizard Wizard, Tove Lo and Celeste.

-On 27 April the 2020 festival was cancelled due to the ongoing COVID-19 pandemic.
+The 2020 edition was planned to have taken place from Thursday 16 - Sunday 19 July 2020.
+It was due to have been headlined by Haim, Liam Gallagher and The Chemical Brothers.
+On 27 April the 2020 festival was cancelled due to the COVID-19 pandemic.
+The lineup would have been as follows: